AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 ### Purpose as a Authentication Request Parameter

-#### OIDC authorization code flow: purpose as a Authentication Request Parameter
+#### OIDC authorization code flow: with purpose as a Authentication Request Parameter

 ```
 GET /authorize?